Think of the common phrase you heard growing up:

-We’ve done this several times ourselves, including this post that contains awesome statistics and benchmarks compiled from reviewing 181 websites.
+We’ve done this several times, including this page with awesome statistics and benchmarks compiled from more than 150 websites.
 Yes, it took a lot of time, but it’s information that no one else on the web had seen before.

 And that makes it valuable.

 Even if your content is performing well, you can’t rest.
 Every day, sites go down, businesses are acquired, management changes hands.

 That means all those backlinks you may have previously earned are now moot.
 The URLs of those root domains are now broken, painting a poor picture of your site as one that is rarely updated and likely unhelpful to readers.